pingcap/docs-cn/tune-operating-system.md

 ---
-title: Operating System Tuning
+title: Tune Operating System Performance
 summary: Learn how to tune the parameters of the operating system.
 aliases: ['/docs/dev/tune-operating-system/']
 ---

-# Operating System Tuning
+# Tune Operating System Performance

 This document introduces how to tune each subsystem of CentOS 7.